-All families who submitted an interest form, including both those who did and did not attend the lottery event, will be notified in writing about the results of the lottery by KIPP Scholar Academy's within one week of the lottery via a letter sent to the address indicated on the interest form.
+All families who submitted an interest form, including both those who did and did not attend the lottery event, will be notified in writing about the results of the lottery by KIPP Sol Academy's within one week of the lottery via a letter sent to the address indicated on the interest form.
 The letter will indicate whether the child was admitted or waitlisted, and if waitlisted, the number the child is on the waiting list.
-For students who were admitted to the Charter School, the letter will include the next steps the family must take and timeline to respond to enroll the child in the Charter School.
+For students who were admitted to the Charter School, the letter will include next steps the family must take to enroll the child in the Charter School as well as a timeline in which they must respond.
 The Charter School will maintain records documenting the fair execution of the lottery including the names placed into the lottery, the name of the automated online system used to conduct the lottery, the names of admitted students, and the names and order of those placed on the waiting list.
 The information will be maintained according to state and county document retention requirements as applicable.